Violation of Bond in Rochester Hills, Michigan

 Penalty for Bond Violation in Rochester Hills

 Two things can happen if a defendant is found guilty of a bond violation in Rochester Hills 52-3 District Court.
-First, a bond can be increased or revoked by the judge forcing the defendant to sit in jail while the case is pending.
+First, the judge can increase or revoke a bond, forcing the defendant to sit in jail while the case is pending.
 Secondly, the judge can charge the defendant with contempt of court, essentially a new misdemeanor criminal charge that might result in additional jail time.
 If a defendant faces felony charges and the judge raises or revokes the bond, the defendant could needlessly and unfairly spend months in jail waiting for the charges to be resolved.

 Right to Bond and Reasonable Conditions